awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-using-the-id-token.md

 # Using the ID token<a name="amazon-cognito-user-pools-using-the-id-token"></a>

-The ID token is a [JSON web token \(JWT\)](https://tools.ietf.org/html/rfc7519) that contains claims about the identity of the authenticated user such as `name`, `email`, and `phone_number`\.
+The ID token is a [JSON web token \(JWT\)](https://tools.ietf.org/html/rfc7519) that contains claims about the identity of the authenticated user, such as `name`, `email`, and `phone_number`\.
 You can use this identity information inside your application\.
 The ID token can also be used to authenticate users to your resource servers or server applications\.
 You can also use an ID token outside of the application with your web API operations\.
 In those cases, you must verify the signature of the ID token before you can trust any claims inside the ID token\.
 See [Verifying a JSON web token](amazon-cognito-user-pools-using-tokens-verifying-a-jwt.md)\.

 You can set the ID token expiration to any value between 5 minutes and 1 day\.
-This value can be set per app client\.
+You can set this value per app client\.

 **Important**
-For access and ID tokens, don't specify a minimum less than an hour\.
-Amazon Cognito HostedUI uses cookies that are valid for an hour, if you enter a minimum less than an hour, you won't get a lower expiry time\.
+When your user signs in with the hosted UI or a federated identity provider \(IdP\), Amazon Cognito sets session cookies that are valid for 1 hour\.
+If you use the hosted UI or federation, and specify a minimum duration of less than 1 hour for your access and ID tokens, your users will still have a valid session until the cookie expires\.
+If the user has tokens that expire during the one\-hour session, the user can refresh their tokens without the need to reauthenticate\.

 **ID Token Header**
 The header contains two pieces of information: the key ID \(`kid`\), and the algorithm \(`alg`\)\.